d4gh0s7/docker-init/README.md

 sudo ./init-docker.sh
 ```
 ## Post Install todos
 This script is meant ti initialize a specific environment.
-Remember to log into your freshly carded instance and do the proper hardening, otherwise
+Remember to log into your freshly carded instance and do the proper hardening, otherwise...
 ```
 ¯\_(ツ)_/¯